 attend funerals on a regular basis and are often unsure of the protocols

 One of the many questions asked is - Should I give money at a funeral?
-In the western world, the answer is usually - No – it is not an appropriate gift.
+The answer is usually - No. It is not an appropriate gift.
 As always in life, protocols are not set in stone and there are ways to give money if you feel the need.

 Here are some ideas on offering money and other appropriate memorial gifts before, during or after a funeral service.